-The steering committee has made the call for student submission for the 2017 Austin College Student Scholarship Conference on Friday, March 24 and Saturday, March 25, 2017.
-The program will be designed to be accommodating of departmental needs and priorities.
+The steering committee has made the call for student submission for the 2018 Austin College Student Scholarship Conference on Friday, March 23 and Saturday, March 24, 2018.
+The program was designed to be accommodating of departmental needs and priorities.
 Each division has multiple faculty representatives who will be working with individual departments and faculty members to answer questions and to make sure resources will be available for student presentations.
 Below is some important information to help navigate this process.
 Please do not hesitate to contact any member of the steering committee if you have questions or concerns.

 Abstract Preparation and Submission